blade2005/example-runway/README.md

-# Infrastructure
+# Venterra Realty Infrastructure as Code Repository

 ## Summary
-Infrastructure as Code using runway, CloudFormation and Terraform to launch into AWS.
+Infrastructure as Code for Venterra Realty using runway, CloudFormation and Terraform to launch into AWS.

 <!-- MarkdownTOC -->